BiDAlab/TypeNet/README.md

 #### EXAMPLE USAGE
-We probide an example of the experimental protocol bellow:
+We provide an example of the experimental protocol bellow:
 ```python

 import keras